Occidental Tigers: History

 In 1889–90 Professor James Parkhill (Occidental College’s fourth president, from 1896–97) organized intramural games for interested College men and Academy boys.
 His enthusiastic leadership laid the groundwork for establishing the nickname (Tigers) and school colors (orange and black) after his undergraduate alma mater, Princeton.
 The school dropped football in 2020.

 Rivalries

 Every year Occidental played two football games for rivalry trophies.
 One game was against Pomona-Pitzer and the winner awarded "The Drum."
 The Drum rivalry is the oldest rivalry game in Southern California, having been contested since 1895.
 Oxy leads Pomona-Pitzer all time in the series 65–54–3.
 The other game was against Whittier College and the winner awarded "The Shoes," which are a pair of bronzed cleats from a 1940 graduate from Whittier named Myron Claxton.

-Teams
+Varsity sports

 The Tigers have 10 varsity men's teams and 11 varsity women's teams.
-They also have six club sport teams.